endor/kettu/README.md

 * maybe be able to select multiple torrents and pause/activate them
 * maybe actually request if turtle mode is enabled to set correct value
 * update jquery, etc.
-* x in search field does not reset table
-* list should be scrollable when info stays on top
-* file list in facebox should be scrollable